 Calories required for whole family = time period × calories required per day

 Calories required for whole family = 2 × 365 × (2196 + 1637 + 1543 + 1351)

 Calories required for whole family = 2 × 365 × 6727

 A common survival food combination is rice and beans.
 A large 30 pound bucket of white rice or beans is about 50000 calories.
 Let’s say the family met most of their calorie intake using a 50-50 mix of white rice and beans.
 How much would they need to stockpile?

-And they’d need that same amount of beans again, for a total of more than 3000 pounds of food, or about one and a half tonnes.
+And they’d need that same amount of beans again, for a total of almost 3000 pounds of food, or about one and a half tonnes.